vestrel00/contacts-android/docs/basics/query-contacts-by-phone-or-sip.md

 The `PhoneLookupQuery` API lets the Contacts Provider perform the search using its own custom matching algorithm via the `whereExactlyMatches` function.

-This will only match EXACT phone numbers or SIP addresses.
+This will only match EXACT phone numbers or SIP addresses of different formatting and variations.
 There is no partial matching.

 There are several different types of matching algorithms that can be used.
 The type is set via the `match` function.